Essentials List for Minimalist Living

 3. EVALUATE

-Once you've cleansed, survey how you like to use your kitchen and make a move to arrange it such that it agrees well for you.
+Once you've cleansed, survey how you like to use your kitchen and make a move to arrange it so that it agrees well with you.

 4. RESTORE